Finding a suitable place you can afford, whilst concentrating on your studies, can be difficult.

 Some of the different accommodation options available to students are outlined below.

-You might also want to look at our student checklist to help you think about what things to consider when finding a place.
+You might also want to look at our Student Checklist to help you think about what things to consider when finding a place.
+You can also use our New Homes Items Checklist to consider what you might need when you move in.

 You can find lots more advice and information in our Students page.